 The World Elite MasterCard package gives you all the basic and World benefits, plus extras including:

 Visa and MasterCard offer a variety of different prepaid, credit and debit cards.
-They vary depending on the credit card provider or issuer.
-Traditionally, the providers are banks or building societies.
+The terms and benefits vary depending on the credit card provider or issuer.
+Traditionally, the card providers are banks or building societies.

 By comparing the advantages, you can find one that saves you money and or offers you the type of reward you want, like cashback.